nitthilan/starter-academic/content/to_infinity_and_beyond/_index.md

 ##### About

 Videos and photos are used to capture our happy and memorable moments we shared with our friends and family.
 It takes us back to the place and time when the event happened, helping us reminiscence the moment.
 Instead, how would it be if we could capture these fleeting moments in 3D?
 Store and share them with your friends and family like you share photos and videos?
-Invite them to that moment so that everyone could relive it?
-We are building a system to bring your memories to life in VR.
+Invite them to that moment so that we all could relive it?
+We are building a system to recreate an immersive experience to bring your memories to life in VR.

 <div class="container" style="display: flex;">